-- As of September 5, five refineries in Louisiana remain shut down, accounting for about 1.0 million b/d of refinery capacity, or approximately 6% of total U.S. operable refining capacity.
+- As of September 7, five refineries in Louisiana remain shut down, accounting for about 1.0 million b/d of refinery capacity, or approximately 6% of total U.S. operable refining capacity.
 All three refineries in the Baton Rouge area and one near New Orleans have initiated the restart process, although they are likely not producing normal volumes yet.
-For most refineries, full restoration of normal refinery output will take two to three weeks after the passage of Ida, although restart timelines in New Orleans may take longer due to flooding and ongoing power supply issues. - As of September 3, Entergy reports power has been restored to seven of the impacted refineries. - On September 2, the Secretary of Energy authorized a release of 1.5 million barrels of crude oil from the U.S. Strategic Petroleum Reserve (SPR) to supply Exxon Mobil's Baton Rouge Refinery, and on September 3, another 0.3 million barrels were authorized for Placid Refining's Port Allen Refinery.
+For most refineries, full restoration of normal refinery output will take two to three weeks after the passage of Ida, although restart timelines in New Orleans may take longer due to storm damage and ongoing power supply issues. - On September 2, the Secretary of Energy authorized a release of 1.5 million barrels of crude oil from the U.S. Strategic Petroleum Reserve (SPR) to supply Exxon Mobil's Baton Rouge Refinery, and on September 3, another 0.3 million barrels were authorized for Placid Refining's Port Allen Refinery.